-Many companies forget the need to clean out vacant areas of a construction project that may not be occupied, but still may be quite messy.
+Many companies forget the need to clean out vacant areas of a construction project.
+These areas may not be occupied but still may be quite messy.
 Many companies have parking lots, warehouses, or other buildings that are unoccupied.
 Keeping these areas clean is important because there may come a time when a new tenant or client would like to utilize these spaces.
 By having the spaces clean to present to interested parties, your company may end up obtaining more future business.

 4. Renovation Clean Up